Your Comprehensive Guide To Choosing The Right Sunscreen

 Check out the infographic below to read the basic tips you should keep in mind the next time you purchase a sunscreen for yourself.

 Shielding the skin with sunscreen is one of the best and most important practices in skin care.
-Continuous exposure to UV rays makes your skin more prone to issues like wrinkles, sun damage, sunburn, and even cancer.
+Continuous exposure of your skin to UV rays can make your skin more prone to wrinkles, sun damage, sunburn, and even skin cancer.
+If you are wondering why sunscreen is important, you may have your answer by now!
 However, choosing the right, dermatologist-recommended sunscreen will help solve and prevent these issues.
 When choosing a sunscreen, you may have to look for several factors, including skin type, allergies, sun exposure level, SPF, fragrance-free factor, formulation, and ingredients.
 Following the tips and instructions listed above may help you choose the right sunscreen.

 Frequently Asked Questions